AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/10-Key concepts/99-File download test.md

 ### JSON

 #### Allowed
-* download a file (but its contents will just be the word "Loading...")
+* download a "JSON" file (but its contents will just be the word "Loading...")

 #### Disallowed
 * everything else (view in browser, open in new tab, etc.)